bmbliss/read-junior-classics/README.md

 - improve the navigation, it is very clunky. link things together in a more cohesive way
 - link to the literary works
 - for public domain stuff, maybe provide the text? that could be a cool feature.

+go through each story file and see if there is anonymous, split up those into their own files as well...